zfanli/homelab/README.md

   --env-file .env --network lab-net nextcloud_cron
 ```

+> We've configured the nextcloud container to use cron to scheduling background jobs because it is more reliable than AJAX or WebCron.
+>
+> After starting the nextcloud container, check the `Settings` -> `Basic settings` page, choose the `cron` at the background jobs section.

 ### Version update

 Maybe it is more convenience that use docker-compose to update nextcloud.